 Thus, for selling stocks one needs to find a buyer who is ready to buy at the desired price.

 The game is different in the case of the Mutual Fund.
-The buyer is the mutual fund itself.
+The buyer is the mutual fund house itself.
 The mutual fund buys the corresponding units from the seller at the current Net Asset Value (NAV) of the mutual fund unit.
+Usually it takes 3-4 working days for the fund houses to credit your money in your account.

 Types Of Redemption

-In this type of redemption, you can specify how many units of mutual funds you want to redeem back.
+In this type of redemption, you can specify how many units of mutual funds you want to redeem.
 The amount which you will be getting will be determined by the number of units we are wishing to redeem and the prevailing NAV of the mutual fund unit.

 2.Amount Based Redemption

-In this type of redemption, we can specify the amount which we want to redeem back.
+In this type of redemption, we can specify the amount which we want to redeem.
 Thus, number units are automatically debited based on the NAV to match the amount we wished for.

 For Equity-based Mutual Fund investment, if the tenure of the investment is less than a year a short term capital gain tax is applicable.